shBLOCK/pymeta/README.md

 - Writing Python-based macros and proc-macros
     - Much more powerful than `macro_rules!`, much less boilerplate than Rust-based proc-macro
     - No need for a separate proc-macro crate
-- Reusing code: define "PyMeta modules" in normal Rust modules to reuse metaprogramming code and data
+- Reusing code: define "PyMeta Python modules" in normal Rust modules to reuse metaprogramming code and data

 # Getting Started
 ## Installation